Categorical E-Graphs for Lambda Calculi: String Diagram Rewrite Theory

 \section{String Diagram Rewrite Theory}

-We recall the fundamental definitions and results of string diagram rewrite theory for symmetric monoidal categories, recapitulating the correspondence between string diagram rewriting and an appropriate notion of double pushout (DPO) rewriting of certain hypergraphs, as established in~\cite{bonchi_string_2022-1, bonchi_string_2022-2}.
+We recall the fundamental definitions and results of string diagram rewrite theory for symmetric monoidal categories, recapitulating the correspondence between string diagram rewriting and an appropriate notion of double pushout (DPO) rewriting of certain hypergraphs, as established by Bonchi et al.~\cite{bonchi_string_2022-1,bonchi_string_2022-2}.